EliAndrewC/l7r/l7r.md

 Eating horse or cattle makes you unclean until more than a full month has passed - after that you can cleanse yourself after the beginning of the following new moon.

-### Moto Laws (the Yassa)
+### Moto Laws (the yassa)

-"Yassa" is the Moto word for "law", though the literal meaning of the word is "secret writings".
-Only khans and their specially designated advisors are allowed to read the law, in order to keep people from abusing it.
+The Moto word for "law" is Yassa, which actually means "secret writings".
+This is because their legal code is deliberately secret.
+Only a khan and his designated advisors are permitted to read the legal code, to prevent the letter of the law from being used to abuse the spirit of the law.

+Legal decisions handed down by a khan will sometimes have their rationale broadly explained to promote public virtue, but rulings do not create legal precedent and there is no common law system.
+That idea has been rejected for the same reason the laws are kept secret - otherwise the educated could abuse the system.

 The Kuraldai mainly handles cases between members of different Moto tribes, though in some cases a khan will have the Kuraldai handle a case involving a close family member.
 This is extremely rare - most khans handle these matters themselves, but sometimes special circumstances call for special consideration.